monospice/laravel-redis-sentinel-drivers/README.md

 For suitable applications, the package's ability to configure itself from the environment eliminates the need to create or modify configuration files in many scenarios.
-The package automatically configures Redis Sentinel connections and the application cache, session, and queue services for these connections using environment variables.
+The package automatically configures Redis Sentinel connections and the application broadcasting, cache, session, and queue services for these connections using environment variables.

 Developers may still configure the package [through standard Laravel configuration files][s-standard-config] when the application requirements